ibm-cloud-docs/account/iam-account_management.md

 ### Support center
 {: #support-center-account-management}

-You can give users access to manage support cases by using the support center service.
+You can give users access to manage support cases.

 | Roles         | Actions                                                                       |
 |---------------|-------------------------------------------------------------------------------|